A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds: Introduction

 Several papers have been devoted to understanding the dynamics of its leaves.
-McMullen showed that the foliation is ergodic with respect to the Masur-Veech measure in the principal stratum in genus 2 and 3 using Ratner's theory in \cite{mcmullen2014moduli}.
+McMullen showed that the foliation is ergodic with respect to the Masur-Veech measure in the principal stratum $\mathcal{H}(1,\cdots,1)$ in genus 2 and 3 using Ratner's theory in \cite{mcmullen2014moduli}.
 Hooper and Weiss gave the first examples of dense leaves outside the principal stratum in \cite{hooper2015rel}.
-Shortly after Calsamiglia, Deroin and Francaviglia have obtained a Ratner-like classification of the minimal sets in the principal stratum and obtained the ergodicity with respect to the Masur-Veech measure as a consequence of this classification.
+Shortly after, Calsamiglia, Deroin and Francaviglia have obtained a Ratner-like classification of the minimal sets in the principal stratum and obtained the ergodicity with respect to the Masur-Veech measure as a consequence of this classification.
 See \cite{calsamiglia2015transfer}.
-Simultaneously, Hamenstädt reproved this ergodicity statement using a different approach, still in the principal strata, in \cite{hamenstadt2018ergodicity}.
-Both this last two results used McMullen's result as a base case for an induction.
-Very surprisingly, apart from the examples of Hooper and Weiss, nothing is known for the dynamics of the isoperiodic foliation in strata where at least one zero is not simple.
+Simultaneously, Hamenstädt gave another proof of the ergodicity in the principal strata in \cite{hamenstadt2018ergodicity}.
+Both these last two results used McMullen's result as a base case for an induction.
+Surprisingly, apart from the examples of Hooper and Weiss, nothing is known for the dynamics of the isoperiodic foliation in strata where at least one zero is not simple.